 Blue economy is the sum of all economic activities around the coastal and marine environment and relevant policies for sustainable ocean resource management.
 For Tanzania, some activities that are encompassed into the blue economy are conventional and have been and are practiced over generations, such as marine fisheries, aquaculture, and seafood processing (Chapter 12), maritime activities, including ports, shipping lines, cables, and pipelines (Chapter 13).
 In contrast, some other activities such as offshore oil and gas exploration and drilling, ocean renewable energy (Chapter 14), onshore and offshore mining (Chapter 15), and coastal and marine tourism (Chapter 16) are emerging economic frontiers boosting the national economic development.
 Accordingly, for Tanzania, the blue economy is defined by adopting the African Union version as the economic activities conducted on shores, rivers, banks, lakes, fresh waters, water courses, groundwater, oceans, seas, seabed, etc. (UNECA 2023).
 Productive activities that rely on water-based resources that include fishing, offshore prospecting and extraction of oil and gas, tourism, aquaculture, shipping and maritime transport, seabed extractive industries, marine biotechnology, bioprospecting, and offshore renewable energy.
-The Third National Five-Year Development Plan (FYDP III) acknowledges the blue economy as one of the priorities for integrated economic transformation.
-Nonetheless, such economic transformation is open to challenges associated with limited capacity in technology (knowledge, terms of technical know-how, infrastructure, investment capital) and inadequate policy, legal, regulatory, and institutional frameworks.
+The Third National Five-Year Development Plan (FYDP III) acknowledges the blue economy as one of the priorities for transformation. integrated economic Nonetheless, such economic transformation is open to challenges associated with limited capacity in of technology (knowledge, terms technical know-how, infrastructure, investment capital) and inadequate policy, legal, regulatory, and institutional frameworks.
 Accordingly, the mainland Tanzania is developing legal, policy, and institutional frameworks to govern the blue economy agenda efficiently.
 Based on the FYDP III, the process of developing Tanzania's Blue Economy Policy and its prospective ten-year implementation strategy is on course under the State Ministry of Planning and Investment with the engagement of all key sectoral stakeholders.

 The conceptual framework presented in Fig 19.1 for developing a blue economy is structured around four parts.
 The first part comprises the priority socioeconomic and environmental challenges that need to be addressed to develop and implement the blue economy successfully.
 The National Environment Master Plan for Strategic Interventions 2022 - 2032 and the FYDP III discuss these challenges in further detail.
 The second part of the framework focuses on the four components of the blue economy, namely, living resources, non-living resources, commerce and trade, and response to ocean health challenges, which are further clarified in Table 19.1.
-Traditional maritime uses such as fisheries, coastal aguaculture. shipping, and emerging new uses such as renewable energy, marine biotechnology, seabed exploration, and coastal and marine tourism are included in each component.
-The third part of the framework comprises the common goals of the blue economy: sustainable growth and development, sustainable and conservation of marine resources. socio-economic advancement of coastal communities, and mainstreaming climate change adaptation.
+Traditional maritime uses such as fisheries, coastal aquaculture, shipping, and emerging new uses such as renewable energy, marine biotechnology, seabed exploration, and coastal and marine tourism are included in each component.
+The third part of the framework comprises the common goals of the blue economy: sustainable growth development, sustainable use and and conservation of marine resources. socio-economic advancement of coastal communities, and mainstreaming climate change adaptation.
 Also included in this part are the principles that will inform policies, plans, regulations, decisions, and actions to be developed at the level of sectors and the national level.
 The fourth part focuses on enabling conditions for implementation and the transformative actions required to achieve the goals of the blue economy, as described in part three of the framework.
 The four parts are further translated into a simplified four steps towards a blue economy (Fig 19.2), comprising of realizing the need and mobilization of the resources, mainstreaming the agenda, setting goals, objectives, and activities, and mobilizing the stakeholders; implementation of the activities, and assessment for adaptive management.
-The relevance of these options to support the development of the blue economy is discussed in the subsequent sections in terms of their potential support to blue growth and their requirements in relation to capacity, technology, and governance.
+The